Vyral/anne-stewart-blog/_posts/2018-07-11-the-benefits-of-paying-in-cash.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: qjNcwg6IaOc
+youtube_code: ptmNROwRTLY
 ---

 {% include youtube.html %}

 In today's real estate market, buyers must realize that cash is king.
 Cash is king as far as homebuyers are concerned.
-Submitting a cash offer for the full list price means buyers don't need to worry about receiving financing, going through the appraisal process, or being underwritten.&nbsp;**A lot of sellers love this assuredness and it makes you a very strong buyer.**
+Submitting a cash offer for the full list price means buyers don't need to worry about receiving financing, going through the appraisal process, or being underwritten. **A lot of sellers love this assuredness and it makes you a very strong buyer.**

 What can you expect as a cash buyer in this market?
 For one, **the seller is going to want proof that your money is liquid.** If you’re pulling your cash out of some retirement account or another investment, you don’t have the cash on hand.
 You’ll have to show proof that you have access to it.
 They can’t just take your word for it.